kahnclusions/ck-dot-dev/content/2024-05-15--leptos-and-nix.md

 ### Step 2.
 Have Nix on your system.

 Even if you don't plan on deploying to your local machine, or developing with Nix on your local machine, I really do recommend you set it up anyway because you'll have a much tighter feedback loop doing all of this locally.
-On MacOS this is now as simple as running a simple command.
+On MacOS you can set it up with a single command.

 Again, I'm going to assume that you're here because you already have an interest in Nix and have already gotten as far as running it somewhere and even configuring a server with nginx where you could host your Leptos app.